sparrowmktplace/SDK-Documentation/docs/getting-started/first-app.md

 The new survey Sparrow UI is built as a single-page application.
 Single-page applications do not reload the entire page when the context is changed, only the relevant sections are modified.
 If an agent is already on a survey builder page and navigates to the integration page, only certain sections of the page are reloaded.

 When the page is loaded for the first time, the app.js file registers for the app.initialized() event.
-The core logic of the app, which is to retrieve the requester’s name and append it to a string, is contained in this callback.

 As apps are rendered in an IFrame, the app and underlying page communicate through methods by using the client object.
 The client.data.get(‘getSurveyId’) method uses a Data method to retrieve the surveyId in the integration page at survey level.